K-S-K/CV/Articles/04_TDATrading/Article.md

 **Fig.3 The Trading Session Report** with common results information and hourly earn diagramm.
 ![Order Events lists](Images/Fig_03_Report.png)

 [^1]: It was a great journey.
-My partner is experienced in trading an I is experienced in software development.
+My partner is experienced in trading and I am experienced in software development.
 During eight years we experimented with different trading alghorytms and got some success, great exciting and a lot of experience.
 After that our partnership was completed because of personal reasons but we achieved a great knowledges and awareness in our ability to do such things.